 - Cooking: Sweet chestnuts can be roasted, boiled, or used in stuffing and desserts.

-- Preserving: Roasted chestnuts can be stored in an airtight container or frozen.
+- Preserving: Store roasted chestnuts in an airtight container or freeze them.

 Walnuts